 Should your repair not be covered by warranty the repair will be completed and payment will be required without notification or estimate of the expense unless the expense exceeds 50% of the retail purchase cost.
 By submitting the item for repair you are agreeing to payment of the repair without notification.
 Repair estimates are available upon request.
 You must include this request with your repair.
-Non-warranty repair estimates will be billed a minimum of 1⁄2 hour of labor.
+Nonwarranty repair estimates will be billed a minimum of 1⁄2 hour of labor.
 In addition you will be billed for return freight.
-Please advise us of your preferred method of payment.
 Horizon accepts money orders and cashiers checks, as well as Visa, MasterCard, American Express, and Discover cards.
-If you choose to pay by credit card, please include your credit card number and expiration date.
-Any repair left unpaid or unclaimed after 90 days will be considered abandoned and will be disposed of accordingly.
-Please note: non-warranty repair is only available on electronics and model engines.
+By submitting any item to Horizon for inspection or repair, you are agreeing to Horizon's Terms and Conditions found on our website under the Repairs tab.